 Meet the Cook: For birthday parties or outdoor barbecues, this is a hit.
-At times, I substitute strawberry or Neopolitan for the vanilla ice cream...either works fine, too.
-Our children - my husband and I have two daughters, 21 and 16 - used to love eating out at Mexican restaurants just so they could order fried ice cream for dessert.
-When I came upon this recipe, I copied it down quickly! -Darlene Markel, Sublimity, Oregon
+At times, I substitute strawberry or Neapolitan for the vanilla ice cream...either works fine, too.
+My children used to love eating out at Mexican restaurants just so they could order fried ice cream for dessert.
+When I came upon this recipe, I copied it down quickly! -Darlene Brenden, Salem, Oregon

 - 1 quart vanilla ice cream

 - 2 teaspoons vanilla extract

 - 1/2 teaspoon ground cinnamon